 He and his wife were happily married, but they had no children.
 She suffered her entire life from a chronic illness that was periodically incapacitating.
 During each episode he served as her devoted bedside nurse.

 In 1981 she had a massive stroke that left her unable to communicate.
 Despite Ann's condition of aphasia Rafael continued to care for her at home and take her for daily walks in a wheelchair.
 After several years his own elderly infirmities forced him to move her to a nursing home.
 He found one four blocks away, where he could still visit her every day.

 By 1992 he also needed nursing care, and was no longer competent to serve as his wife's guardian, so her nearest relative, a daughter of her sister, became the appointed guardian of both.
 He was moved to a nursing home in Rochelle Park, New Jersey, near the niece's home.

-He explored and sketched his new neighborhood, and still paid regular visits to his wife.
+He explored and sketched his new neighborhood, and still paid regular visits to his wife, who remained in a condition of aphasia.
 After three years he developed colon cancer.
 When informed of the illness, his long-estranged brother Raymond visited and their past grievances were forgiven in a touching reconciliation.

 © David Saunders 2012